Interprocess communication¶

 Connection handles, File system

-To start a kdb+ process listening on a port, use the command \p port
+.
+For example, to start a kdb+ process listening on port 5000.

 $ q -p 5001